Student Leave Of Absence

 If you are RETURNING from a Medical Leave of Absence, please follow the steps below:

 - Have your treating health care provider complete the reinstatement attestation form.
+Note that JBT is unable to complete the reinstatement form.

 - Sign the form at the top giving your permission for this very limited release of information.